mariano-perez-rodriguez/redis-shield/README.md

 Simple, right? :smile:

 Not so simple?
 No problem!
 Run `redis-shield` with the `-g` (ie. guess) option: it will find the occurrences for you _most of the time_ (as with every other tool, blindly relying on its results without checking them is doomed to failure).

+Squeamish still?
+Fret not!
+Running `redis-shield` with the `-w` (ie. watch) option will show you the `rename-command` directives to be injected in the config and the result of replacing Redis commands inside the scripts passed.

 ## Rationale